 What’s the ideal time to hold yoga poses for flexibility gains?

 For optimal flexibility improvement, hold yoga poses for 30 to 90 seconds.
-This duration allows your muscles sufficient time to release tension and gradually lengthen, promoting genuine flexibility gains rather than temporary stretching.
+This duration gives your muscles sufficient time to release tension and gradually lengthen, promoting genuine flexibility gains rather than temporary stretching.
+Shorter holds under 20 seconds rarely produce lasting change, while holds in the 30–90 second window consistently support connective tissue adaptation over time.

 Static holds work differently than dynamic movements in your flexibility practice.
-During a static hold, your nervous system needs approximately 20–30 seconds to signal muscle relaxation.
-After this initial phase, the real flexibility work begins as your muscles can safely extend beyond their usual range.
+During a static hold, your nervous system needs approximately 20–30 seconds to send the signal that allows muscle fibers to begin releasing.
+This is when the Golgi tendon organ overrides the initial stretch reflex, permitting your muscles to safely extend beyond their habitual range.
+The real flexibility work happens in the seconds after that initial release, which is precisely why holding yoga poses for at least 30 seconds produces measurably better results than shorter, repeated movements.

 The 30–90 second range targets different aspects of flexibility development: